kmatarese/glide/README.md

 whatever it needed to do in parallel, though this is not without cost.
 Method 1 may be useful and easy to understand in certain cases as well.
 Method 2 can be confusing and should likely only be used towards the end of glider pipelines to branch the output in parallel.

-Note that combining the approaches may not work and has not been tested.
+> **Note:** combining the approaches may not work and has not been tested.

 Creating Nodes
 --------------